Alterations

 Alterations 101

 Unit Alterations are changes to that part of the condominium property which is subject to private ownership.
 According to Jupiter Bay's Condominium documents and Florida statutes, individual condominium units can be altered by the unit owner as long as the change does not impact: the common elements, limited common elements, structure and safety of the unit, or the condominium unit's neighbors.
 The Unit Alteration Approval Form is used for obtaining Board approval for changes and improvements to individual condominium units.
 This form was not designed for minor interior unit changes not requiring a town permit.
-See the Unit Alterations section below.
+See the Unit Alterations section of this webpage.

 Common Area Alterations